Mathematics

 Curriculum Objectives

 Our Mathematics curriculum aims to develop students’ interest, understanding and acquisition of mathematical concepts and computational skills.
-Students learn mathematics in an engaging environment where they actively explore and experiment through discussions when they work on mathematical activities.
+Students learn mathematics in an engaging environment where they actively explore and experiment through discussions while working on mathematical activities.
 Through real-life and hands-on experience, observation and discussion, our Mathematics programme facilitates student learning in mathematical concepts and problem-solving skills in a stimulating environment.
 Students are guided to:

 - Develop logical thinking and reasoning skills